 Media and the Mayor

 The Mayor has written on a subjects ranging from concrete to film making, as well as two autobiographical books.
-He spent two years as a newspaper columnist for the Sunday News and is currently a columnist for the Southland Times and the Southland Express.
-Latest column:
+He s currently a columnist for the Southland Times and the Southland Express.

 The Mayor’s books include A Mayor of Two Cities (autobiography published in October 2008), WFI – The World’s Fastest Indian (commemorative programme, published in 2005), The Kiwi Dome Project: Waitemata City Council (published in 1989), In Defence of Children (published in 1982),Concrete Concrete: A practical Handbook (published in 1980), Utu: The Story of The Film (published in 1979), Notes on The Country I Live In (written with Ans Westra and James K Baxter, published in 1972), First NZ Whole Earth Catalogue (edited by Tim Shadbolt, published in 1971) and Bullshit and Jellybeans (Tim Shadbolt’s life and turbulent times up to 1971, the year of publication).
 He is also a popular after-dinner speaker and, in his role as Mayor, he attends many community related functions and ceremonies.

 - Southern redemption (2008 profile courtesy Otago Daily Times)

 - The stayer – (Michael Fallow’s 2016 Southland Times feature)